 “Grab your hat and put on your spurs, let’s rodeo.”

-That’s the special welcome from Deb Dillner in announcing the sixth annual Jackson County Rodeo this weekend.
+That’s the special welcome from Deb Dillner in announcing the 11th annual Jackson County Rodeo.

-“Presented by the Jackson County Fair Association, this year’s rodeo will be Friday and Saturday evenings, July 22-23, at the Northeast Kansas Heritage Complex, located at Highway 75 and 214 Road, south of Holton,” she said.
+“This year’s rodeo promises the best family entertainment Friday and Saturday evenings, July 9th and 10th,” she said.
+“It’s again in the Northeast Kansas Heritage Complex, located at Highway 75 and 214 Road, south of Holton.”

-“Ridin’ Ropin’ Bulls & Broncs” are featured for “exciting rodeo events,” according to Dillner.
+“Ridin’ Ropin’ Bulls and Broncs” are featured for the “exciting rodeo events,” according to Dillner.

-Young people are the future for the sport of rodeo, Dillner stated emphatically, explaining: “For the kiddos, we’ll have mutton busting, mini bull riding, a boot scramble and much more.”
+Young people are the future for the sport of rodeo, Dillner stated emphatically.
+“Especially for the kiddos, we’ll have mutton busting, mini bull riding, and a boot scramble,” she welcomed.

-The rodeo enthusiast was especially pleased to point out that Danny Munsell, Salina school administrator, will be featured as the rodeo funny man and also assist as a bullfighter protecting fallen cowboys from mean bucking bulls.
+The rodeo enthusiast was especially pleased to point out that Seth Rice of Fort Scoot will again be featured as the rodeo clown and funnyman.